brettneese/brettneese.xyz/posts/2019-03-19/odk to aks part 4.md

 FLUSH PRIVILEGES;
 ```

-After I confirmed I can log in with this user, I logged in again as
+After I confirmed I can log in with this user, I logged in again as the `mysql` user